BrentDouglas/webfont/README.md

   Input: File(s) or glob(s).

-      If an input argument is wrapped in quotation marks, it will be passed to "fast-glob" for cross-platform glob support.
+      If an input argument is wrapped in quotation marks, it will be passed to node-glob for cross-platform glob support.

   Options: